nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a note to the stock specified, displayed in the notes column for that stock.
 Multiple notes can be added to the stock and each note will be indexed. <br>

-⚠ If notes are too long to be fully displayed in the notes column, ellipsis will be displayed in place of overrun.
+:warning: If notes are too long to be fully displayed in the notes column, ellipsis will be displayed in place of overrun.
 To view full notes for the stock, use the `noteview` command.

 * Required fields: